Dataocelot/airbyte-motherduck-hackathon/README.md

 motherduck_api_key    = "<FILL-IN>"
 ```

-The `test.env` and the `dev.tfvars` files have the required keys for this project.
+## Steps

+After filling the credentials for the
 You will create an Airbyte cloud account, and you can sign up [here](https://airbyte.com/product/airbyte-cloud)
-For your Gemini API key, you can sign up for Google Gemini, and access your API key [here](https://aistudio.google.com/apikey)
+For your Gemini API key, you can sign up for Google Gemini, and access your API key
 You must have a Motherduck account to access the Motherduck API key.
 [Here](https://motherduck.com/docs/key-tasks/authenticating-and-connecting-to-motherduck/authenticating-to-motherduck/#authentication-using-an-access-token) is the link that shows you how to get a Mother duck API key

 After filling the values in the `test.env` file, you will need to rename the `tets.env` file to `.env`.